 A strategic transaction or additional financing may not be available when we need it or may not be available on terms that are favorable to us.
-If we are unable to secure additional financing or a commercial or strategic partnership for Omisirge, our board of directors may decide to pursue a dissolution and liquidation.
+If we are unable to secure a strategic partnership to support the commercialization of Omisirge or additional financing, our board of directors may decide to pursue a dissolution and liquidation.
 In the event of such liquidation or other wind-down event, holders of our securities may suffer a total loss of their investment.
 For more information as to the risks associated with our future funding needs, see "Item 1A.
 Risk Factors-Principal Risk Factors."